fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Network/v3.3.0/Add-AzureRmVirtualNetworkPeering.md

 ```

 ### -AllowGatewayTransit
-Flag to allow gatewayLinks be used in remote virtual network's link to this virtual network
+Specifies a flag to allow gateway links to be used in remote virtual network's link to this virtual network.

 ```yaml
 Type: SwitchParameter